-Any employer who is required to remit wage withholding tax on a weekly basis is required to remit payment via electronic funds transfer (EFT).
-Employers are encouraged to remit payment via EFT, even if they are not required to do so, because electronic payment reduces the potential for processing errors and delays.
+Any employer who is required to file and remit wage withholding tax on a weekly basis is required to remit payment via electronic funds transfer (EFT).
+Employers who are not required to remit payment via EFT are nonetheless encouraged to do so because electronic payment reduces the potential for processing errors and delays.
 Withholding payments made via EFT satisfy both payment and filing requirements.
 Employers who remit payment via EFT are not required to submit any separate quarterly, monthly, or weekly wage withholding return.
 If no tax is due for a filing period, an employer can report zero tax through the EFT payment system.
+See an Electronic Funds Transfer (EFT) Account Setup For Tax Payments (DR 5785) for the proper code(s) to make wage withholding payments via EFT.